 Life Stage: Sub-Adult

-Additional facts about Sara and whale sharks in general:
+Additional facts on 'RedZone' and bull sharks in general:

-* The whale shark is currently listed as 'vulnerable' on the World Conservation Union (IUCN) Red List of Threatened Species.
+* The bull shark is currently listed by the World Conservation Union (IUCN) as "Near Threatened."